-Surveys have shown a seller, who asks for all cash, receives on average only 70 percent of their asking price, while sellers who accept terms receive on average 86 percent of their asking price.
+Surveys have shown a seller, who asks for all cash, receives on average of 70 percent of their asking price, while sellers who accept terms receive on average of 86 percent of their asking price.
 That is a difference of 16 percent.
 In many cases, businesses listed for all cash just do not sell.
-With reasonable terms; however, the chances of selling increase dramatically and the time period from listing to sale greatly decreases.
-Most sellers are unaware of how much interest they can receive by financing the sale of their business.
+With reasonable terms; however, the chances of selling increase dramatically, and the time period from listing to sale greatly decreases.
+Most sellers are unaware of how much interest payment they can receive by financing the sale of their business.
 In some cases, it can greatly increase the amount received.
-And again, it tells the buyer the seller has enough confidence the business can pay for itself.
+And again, it tells the buyer, the seller has confidence the business can pay for itself.

 What Happens When There Is A Buyer For My Business?

-We will submit all offers to you for your consideration.
+We will submit all offers to you for your consideration within 24-hours of receipt.
 At first review, you may not be pleased with a particular offer; however, it is important to look at it carefully.
 It may be lacking in some areas, but it might also have some pluses to seriously consider.
 There is an old adage that says, “The first offer is generally the best one the seller with receive.”
 This does not mean you should accept the first or any offer – just that all offers should be looked at carefully.

 When you and the buyer are in agreement, we will work with both of you to satisfy and remove the contingencies in the offer.
 It is important you cooperate fully in this process.
 You do not want the buyer to think you are hiding anything.
 The buyer may, at this point, bring in outside advisors to help review the information.
-When all the conditions have been met, final papers will be drawn and signed.
+When all contingencies have been met, final papers will be drawn and signed.
 Once the closing has been completed, the money will be distributed and the new owner will take possession of the business.
+In most cases, sellers provide transition assistance free of charge for a set period of time.
+If additional assistance is needed, contracting a seller for a set period of time at an agreed-upon amount is often available.
 As your business broker, we will work with you throughout the entire sales process.

 What Can I Do To Help Sell My Business?

 You can cooperate fully with us and any other professionals you are using.
 A buyer will want up-to-date financial information.
 If you use an accountant or bookkeeping firm, you can work with them on making current information available.
 If you are using an attorney, make sure he or she is familiar with the business closing process and the laws of your particular state.
 You might also ask if their schedule will allow them to participate in the closing on very short notice.
-If you and the buyer want to close the sale quickly, usually within a few weeks, unless there is an alcohol or other license involved that might delay things, you do not want to wait until the attorney can make the time to prepare the documents or attend the closing.
+If you and the buyer want to close the sale within a few weeks, you do not want to wait until the attorney can make the time to prepare the documents or attend the closing.
+If there is an alcohol or other license involved in the sale this may delay the closing.
 Time is of the essence in any business sale transaction.
 The failure to close on schedule permits the buyer to reconsider or make changes to the offer.

-And finally, your team of advisors must all be working towards the common goal of selling your business for the best price and terms available in the marketplace, and closing the sale as quickly as possible!
+And finally, your team of advisors must all work towards the common goal of selling your business for the best price and terms available in the marketplace and closing the sale as quickly as possible!
 By being as cooperative as possible, allows your broker to best handle your business interests.